Leopard coral grouper

-The leopard coral grouper (Plectropomus leopardus), also known as the common coral trout, leopard coral trout, blue-dotted coral grouper or spotted coral grouper, is a species of marine ray-finned fish, a grouper from the subfamily Epinephelinae which is part of the family Serranidae, which also includes the anthias and sea basses.
+The leopard coral grouper (Plectropomus leopardus), also known as the common coral trout, leopard coral trout, blue-dotted coral grouper or spotted coral grouper, is a species of marine ray-finned fish, a grouper from the family Epinephelidae.
 It is found in the Western Pacific Ocean.

 Coral trout are the favourite target fish for all sectors of the fishery because they are a good food fish and command high market prices locally and overseas.
 The total commercial catch of coral trout was reported at over 1500 tonnes in 1998.